Are you worried you have fruit flies? But they don’t look quite right? Well, you don’t have fruit flies.

 You can accomplish this with a blowing fan.

 Air circulation keeps the top layer of the soil dry.
-They’re less likely to come check out your plant, let alone lay any eggs if it’s dry.
+They’re less likely to come to check out your plant, let alone lay any eggs if it’s dry.

 Not to mention, the gnats have a hard time flying when a fan is blowing at them.

-Make sure your plant’s pot has drainage holes so extra water can escape instead of sitting in the potting soil.
+Ensure your plant’s pot has drainage holes so extra water can escape instead of sitting in the potting soil.

-How to Get Rid of Fungus Gnats
+How To Get Rid of Gnats in Houseplants?

-Before you put your plant through a treatment, you need to know if what you’re dealing with are fungus gnats.
+Before you put your plant through treatment, you need to know if what you’re dealing with are fungus gnats.

 First, you need to look around your plant for the gnats.
 These insects aren’t hard to find.